netwerk-digitaal-erfgoed/cm-implementation-guidelines/README.md

 ## 1 Publishing collection information
 ### 1.0 Introduction
 The first requirement for institutions to provide usable information is to publish their object descriptions, organised in datasets, as Linked Data.
 The DERA requires institutions to publish their metadata with an open license (for some institutions this requirement might still be a challenge).
 The actual access to the digital object itself can be restricted; additional license statements for use and reuse of the objects should be specified in the metadata.
-The object descriptions should be self-contained in respect to identifiers and metadata.
+The object descriptions should be self-contained in respect to identifiers (namely '[Uniform Resource Identifiers](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)', URIs) and metadata (namely 'properties' and 'terms').
 The dataset itself should be described as a separate resource with a unique identifier and additional metadata describing the characteristics of the dataset as a whole.
 See the section ‘Publishing dataset descriptions’ in this document for more information.

 Publishing collection information as Linked Data can be done by transformation of the internal data of the collection management system to a Linked Data publishing format as described by the [Resource Description Framework](https://www.w3.org/TR/rdf11-concepts/) (RDF).
 The primary focus of the guidelines described in this document is to improve the visibility and interoperability of the heritage collections.
 These guidelines describe how to create interoperability with Linked Data and do not prescribe which techniques are used to store the data, let alone Linked Data technology within the systems.

 ### 1.1 Data model
 #### 1.1.1 Generic data model